 Adding new events

-For some members, there may be more than one calendar, and if so, you’ll see right below “Title of the Event”, is a drop-down box allowing you to select the calendar.
-If you wish others in WICEN to see it (and for it to appear on the public calendar), you must select “Brisbane Area WICEN(admin)” as seen here:
+For some members, there may be more than one calendar, and if so, you’ll see at the very top of the dialogue that appears, there’s a down-arrow beside the name of the calendar.
+It may be set to another calendar such as “Personal Calendar”, if you click on the down-arrow, it will let you choose another calendar.
+If you wish others in WICEN to see the event (and for it to appear on the public calendar), you must select “Brisbane Area WICEN (BAWG OwnCloud Admin)” as seen here:

 - Files: This is where meeting minutes, event notes and other documentation is kept.
 It is also where you go to add photos to a gallery.

-- Gallery: This is a photo gallery, put one or more photos into a directory (via the Files application) and they’ll appear here.
+- Photos: This is a photo gallery, put one or more photos into a directory (via the Files application) and they’ll appear here.

 - Contacts: If you’re looking for contact details for other WICEN members, this is where you’ll find them.
 They can be edited here too.